What's behind a successful Ashurst application? A convincing covering letter

 Make sure you meet Ashurst’s expectations in your application's covering letter

 You can find four application hints and tips in the early careers section of Ashurst’s website – they are there for a reason, so ask yourself whether you have paid attention to each piece of advice before you submit your application.
 One of the tips tells you that the covering letter format tests whether ’you can express yourself simply and clearly with the use of evidence'.
 The firm’s recruiters go on to advise you to avoid being ‘overly wordy, formal or over-familiar’.
 Why is this important to the firm?
 From your early days as a trainee solicitor, you will be expected to communicate clearly and professionally with other lawyers and, crucially, with clients.
 They want to see evidence in your covering letter that you have the potential to write succinctly and achieve the right professional tone.
 You are told who to address the covering letter to, so stay clear of ‘Dear Sir or Madam’, which is overly formal and shows you haven’t paid attention to the instructions on the application form.
-Equally, addressing the graduate recruitment partner by his first name is overly familiar.
+Equally, addressing the recruitment partner by his first name is overly familiar.
 For more help on the tone and structure of covering letters, read our law covering letter advice article.